 - a.
-No member of the Development Team is currently subject to a Major SAE defined in Section 3-D of the 2022 MTBA Program Description.
-5 points - b.
-At least one (1) member of the Development Team was a member of a Development Team that closed, issued and sold MTBA for at least one (1) development in Tennessee since January 1, 2017.
+No member of the Development Team is currently subject to a Major SAE defined in Section 3-D of the 2022-2023 MTBA Program Description.
+5 points - At least one (1) member of the Development Team was a member of a Development Team that closed, issued and sold MTBA for at least one (1) development in Tennessee since January 1, 20172018.
+5 points